-- 14. Select the mount node, and choose Edit ➤ Duplicate (hot key = Ctrl+d).
+- 14. Select the mount node, and choose Edit > Duplicate (hot key = Ctrl/Cmd+d).
 This makes a copy of the entire hierarchy.
 The duplicated mount node is named mount1. - 15.
-Select the mount1 node, and switch to the Move tool (hot key = \mathbf{w}).
-Pull on the red arrow of the tool to move the duplicate along the x-axis about two units. - 16.
-Select the mount node, and then Ctrl+click the mount1 node in the Outliner (Cmd+click on the Mac). - 17.
-Choose Edit ➤ Group (hot key = Ctrl+g) to group these two nodes under a single parent node. - A group node is a transform node that has no shape node.
+Select the mount1 node, and switch to the Move tool (hot key = w).
+Pull on the tool's red arrow to move the duplicate along the x-axis about two units. - 16.
+Select the mount node, and then Ctrl/Cmd+click the mount1 node in the Outliner. - 17.
+Choose Edit > Group (hot key = Ctrl/Cmd+g) to group these two nodes under a single parent node.

+A group node is a transform node that has no shape node.
 It's just a location in space used to organize a hierarchy.
-Like a parent node, its children inherit its rotation, translation, scale, and visibility. - 18.
-Select the group1 node, and Shift+click the plus sign next to it in the Outliner to expand the group and all its children. - 19.
+Like a parent node, its children inherit its rotation, translation, scale, and visibility.

+- 18. Select the group1 node, and Shift+click the plus sign next to it in the Outliner to expand the group and all its children. - 19.
 Double-click the label for the group1 node in the Outliner to rename it; rename the group guns.